-Solana Memes, GameStop Stock Jump 44% in Premarket as 'Roaring Kitty' Returns on X
+Solana Meme Coins, GameStop Stock Rocket as 'Roaring Kitty' Returns on X

 Gill posted a meme that refers to a period of “locking in,” a colloquial term for a period of intense focus or concentration.
 Users on X and Reddit largely seemed to consider the image as a sign to lock into trading markets.

 Stocks related to Gill and other “meme stocks,” surged.
-GME prices were up as high as 44% in pre-market trading, while cinema chain AMC Entertainment Holdings (NYSE: AMC) was up 12%.
+GME prices were up as high as 44% in pre-market trading, and surged as high as 100% on market open before trading was halted.
+Cinema chain AMC Entertainment Holdings (NYSE: AMC) was up 12% in pre-market, rising to as much as 30% after open.

 An unaffiliated GameStop meme coin on the Solana blockchain surged more than 550%, DEXTools data shows, while an AMC token jumped 1,200%.
-Some microcap cat-themed meme coins such as kitty (KITTY) rose thousands of percent.
+Some microcap cat-themed meme coins such as kitty (KITTY) rose thousands of percent, while larger tokens popcat (POPCAT) and mog (MOG) rose over 15%.
+Larger-cap meme coins (DOGE) and (SHIB) were higher by 5% and 7%, respectively.

 Who is Roaring Kitty?